 For all units with a suspension seat.
 The seat base frame with adjustable tracks and seat retaining rod are already attached to the unit.
 Remove the suspension seat from front of crate and discard the hardware.
 Position the seat with the front set of holes on the studs in the adjustable tracks; be sure the left and right tracks are aligned (See Fig.1).
+Note: newer seats only have one set of holes.
 Loosen the vinyl curtain frame at the rear by pushing down and ahead out of the hole.
 Secure the seat with four 5/16 whizlock nuts.
 Reattach the vinyl curtain frame.
 Connect the terminal at the end of the wire tied to the seat frame to the switch in the bottom of the seat.